Pillow: Pillows for parts of the body

 Cushioning designed for specific parts of the body are sometimes called pillows.
 An example is eye pillows which are designed to comfort the eyes.
 Some mousemats feature wrist rests, that while not generally called pillows, are another example.

 Sex pillows

 A sex pillow is a specially-designed and typically firm pillow used to enhance sexual intercourse.
 An ordinary firm pillow, however, may be used in place of a special one.
 Some contain a high-density urethane core to balance firm support with softness.
 In addition to more common pillow shapes, there are wedge-shaped, ramp-shaped, prism-shaped, etc. pillows which lend themselves to various sexual positions, some of which might be difficult or uncomfortable without them.
-A very common use of a sex pillow is to place it under the woman's buttocks or hips before assuming the missionary position; this pivots the pelvis and increases depth of penetration.
+A very common use of a sex pillow is to place it under the receiving partner's buttocks or hips before assuming the missionary position; this pivots the pelvis and increases depth of penetration.